Direct Spending on Healthcare

 Additional Contributions by Employers

 Workers are not taxed on the contributions their employers make toward health insurance premiums.
 Economists generally believe that employer contributions offset wages.
-In this scenario, we estimate that the employer is contributing an additional $12,850 to health insurance premiums, as well as $2,200 in Medicare payroll taxes.
-These amounts are not shown in the chart above.
+In this scenario, we estimate that the employer is contributing an additional $14,550 to health insurance premiums, as well as $2,200 in Medicare payroll taxes.
+These amounts are not shown in the chart above, but economists generally believe that they offset wages.